usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Absurd Matter 2_, by Shapednoise
+- _Never Die_, by Matt Jencik, Midwife
+- _A Danger to Ourselves_, by Lucrecia Dalt
+- _Deloused in the Comatorium_, by The Mars Volta
+- _Anticlines_, by Lucrecia Dalt
 - _The Spiritual Sound_, by Agriculture
 - _Aesthethica_, by Liturgy
-- _A Danger to Ourselves_, by Lucrecia Dalt
-- _General Patterns_, by Mammo
-- _11-1988_, by Kareem
-- _93696_, by Liturgy
-- _HUMAN ERROR CLUB AT KENNY'S HOUSE_, by HUMAN ERROR CLUB, Kenny Segal

 </details>